-Ever needed to do a long-running task on your computer but did not have the time⏱️?
-Cloud computing is a technology by which computation services are delivered on demand by an online provider.
-Cloud technologies are revolutionizing the tech landscape.
+Could you ever really find yourself needing to do a long-running task on your computer but not have the time?
+Cloud computing is an innovative technology by which computation services are delivered through online providers.
+With cloud technologies, the tech landscape has been revolutionizing at a massive pace.
 Rather than using your software or hardware, you can run lengthy computations on cloud virtualized servers.
 The magnitude and potential of cloud services allow massive benefits over local hardware in security, speed, and reliability.
 Both large companies and freelance architects can benefit from the virtualization revolution.
 Virtualization is how providers host virtual machines that can run your software.

 Traditionally, architects🏗️ used bulky gaming computers with integrated graphics processing units (GPUs) that rendered architectural scenes.
 These laptops were expensive and bulky.
 With the revolution of the cloud, this is going to become a part of history.